Questions about Home Equity Contracts

 Home Equity Contracts as a way of financing personal housing have been around informally for a long time.
 The sort of traditional approach in doing this has been for family members of the home buyer, or private or government institutions trying to support homeownership in high cost living areas, to share equity with the primary homeowner occupant.
 QuantmRE is formalizing what had been an informal arrangement by bringing to market a standardized, legal and market framework for home price movement financing through our Home Equity Contracts.
 Our business approach includes the ability for investors to trade their interests without impacting the home owner.
 Our agreements are also available to non-owner occupied single family homes that are held as investment properties.

-A QuantmRE Home Equity Contract agreement is not a loan or a reverse mortgage.
+A QuantmRE Home Equity Contract is not a loan or a reverse mortgage.
 As a homeowner, you do not bear the typically high costs associated with a reverse mortgage, nor do you have to be 62 years or older (our Home Equity Contracts are available to all qualified property owners regardless of age).
-QuantmRE pays you in US$ for the rights to a share of the current value and potential future appreciation of an agreed percentage of the value of your home, and records a lien on the property as evidence of the transaction.
-However, since there is no new loan on the property, there is no accruing interest building up.
-Instead, QuantmRE is now a partner, in effect, with the homeowner, participating in either the upside appreciation of the property, or the downside depreciation according to the terms of the agreement.
-When the property is eventually sold, QuantmRE will be paid back its original investment plus our agreed share of the appreciation/depreciation in the value of the property.
+QuantmRE pays you for a share of the current value and potential future appreciation (or depreciation) of your home, and records a lien on the property as evidence of the transaction.
+However, since a Home Equity Contract is not a loan on the property, there is no accruing interest building up.
+QuantmRE is now a partner with the homeowner, participating in either the upside appreciation of the property, or the downside depreciation according to the terms of the agreement.
+When the property is eventually sold, QuantmRE will be paid back its original investment plus its agreed share of the appreciation/depreciation in the value of the property.